With No Burden, Lucy Dacus is going places.

 Lucy Dacus is on her first big tour across the U.S., and she’s ready to come home.
 “The biggest tour I ever did before was two weeks,” says the Hanover County native, calling from the road.
 “A month is a whole ‘nother game.”

-Earlier this year, Rolling Stone listed Dacus as one of the 10 new artists that music fans need to know.
+Early in 2016, Rolling Stone listed Dacus as one of the 10 new artists that music fans need to know.
 Sealing the 20-year-old singer-songwriter’s status as indie-rock’s new “It Girl,” her debut album No Burden became a SPIN Magazine pick of the week, propelled by the single “I Don’t Wanna Be Funny Anymore.”
 Everyone from Pitchfork to NPR has raved about the album, and the husky-voiced singer is in flux, caught between the grassroots house show circuit she’s comfortable with and larger venues where she’s been playing to new audiences hyped by the admiring critics.

 Lucy Dacus, "I Don't Wanna Be Funny Anymore"